HUD’s FY2025 Continuum of Care Program Competition

 HUD's FY2025 Continuum of Care Program Competition

-CoC funds are awarded through a competitive process announced in annual Notices of Funding Opportunity (NOFOs).
-The CoC NOFOs set priorities that, in part, determine which grantees receive funding.
-HUD announced the release of an FY2025 CoC NOFO on November 13, 2025, that prioritized funds differently from previous years, sparking concern by some that existing grantees could fail to qualify for continuing funding to maintain housing and services for their clients.
+FY2025 funds were not released pursuant to the FY2024-FY2025 NOFO; instead, HUD announced the release of an FY2025 CoC NOFO on November 13, 2025, that prioritized funds differently from previous years, sparking concern that existing grantees could fail to qualify for continuing funding to maintain housing and services for their clients.
+The FY2025 NOFO's release led to a series of actions:

 CoC Program Background

-• Permanent Housing: Includes two categories.
+• Permanent Housing: Includes two categories:

 • Permanent Supportive Housing (PSH) (62% of FY2024 funding): Housing without a designated length of stay for homeless individuals with disabilities or families with a member who has a disability.
 Supportive services must be made available to help residents live independently.